blacklightpy/vaultofknowledge/Religion is an Empty Word.md

 #rough

 Reality is not merely formless (Nirguna).
 It is only so in its natural state.
 All phenomena that exists is also a  product of the real substratum.
 So it also has certain powers to create the world of co-existence.

+Even if it is somehow an illusion, even then, unless one knows about it with certainty, one must assume it to have some power.

+#rough2

+Sun (Brahman) > Moon (Antahkarana) > Rock (Gross Body) > Objects

+When one closes their senses, one dis-identifies with the Gross Body and turns attention away from objects.
+It is akin to the rock moving so that it reflects only on to the moon.

+Here I find relatable the Zen saying, that "Zen is summarized as a finger pointing to the moon."
+The body points at the moon, which is analogous to the mind.
+And the moon points at the sun.

+In the ab

+And then, when one redirects his mind from the thoughts, one dis-identifies with the thoughts.
+It is akin to the